YujiSODE/1dCA/README.md

 - `$N`: number of cells to scan

 ### [0.2+][`xyToMap.tcl`](xyToMap.tcl): text map from standard inputs
 Text map can be generated from standard inputs with `xyToMap.tcl`.

+**Shell**
+`tclsh xyToMap.tcl width height ?x0 y0 ?fileName??;`
+**Tcl**
+`xyToMap width height ?x0 y0 ?fileName??;`

+It accepts standard inputs to generate text map, and returns a new text map.
+Generated map data is output in the current directory when `$fileName` is given.
+`END` is a valid keyword for standard input to finish input.
+Valid xy coordinates are expressed as `x,y` or `x1,y1 x2,y2 ... xn,yn`.

 ## 2. Concept
 ### Rule for one-dimensional cellular automaton